-Should students have questions or concerns, they should first try to resolve these with their class instructor, and after that with Ms. Catherine Ortiz (cortiz@uta.edu), Coordinator of the Lower Level Spanish Program.
+Should students have questions or concerns, they should first try to resolve these with their class instructor, and after that with Ms. Catherine Ortiz (cortiz@uta.edu), Coordinator of Lower Level Spanish.
+Only after having spoken with the instructor and Ms. Ortiz should the Director of the Spanish Section, Dr. Christopher Conway (conway@uta.edu), be contacted in the event of unresolved issues.